svenhalvorson/SvenR/README.md

 <img src="man/figures/README-twa_above-1.png" style="display: block; margin: auto;" />

-This can be useful if you have a benchmark value you're trying to compare to.
+This can be useful if you have a benchmark value you’re trying to compare to.
 Note that it uses the entire 45 minutes as the denominator even though the first reading was set to zero because it is less than 5.

 ### Checking IDs

-I often get data where I'm not sure if a set of variables uniquely identify observations, whether any set does, or if the count of specific variables has changed.
+I often get data where I’m not sure if a set of variables uniquely identify observations, whether any set does, or if the count of specific variables has changed.
 I created a few functions that help with these types of problems.
 They are mostly for interactive use.

-The first is simply a count of unique values for some supplied variables:
+The first is simply a count of unique values for some supplied
+variables:

 ``` r